Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Solve computer problems using algorithms, flowcharts, pseudocode, etc.; and
+• Solve computer problems using algorithms, flowcharts, pseudocode, etc.

-• Solve problems using programming languages such as C, Python, etc.
+• Solve problems using programming languages like C, Python, etc.

 At the end of this course, students should be able to: